 In this study, we address in-flight object catching using a quadruped robot equipped with a basket mounted on its body, as illustrated in Fig.~\ref{fig:pull_figure}.
 While manipulator-based catching~\cite{Kim-RAS2012, Kim-TRO2014, Lampariello-iros2011, Salehian-TRO2016, NAE-iros2021, Hu-iros2023} can intercept objects at various points along their trajectories, our task is constrained to a catching plane at a fixed height.
 Consequently, our objective is not to predict the entire trajectory but to accurately estimate the impact point \cite{Forrai-icra2023}, defined as the intersection between the object’s trajectory and the catching plane.

-Predicting the impact point of diverse inflight objects poses two key challenges.
-First, there is no public dataset that captures complex aerodynamics across diverse objects, which are essential for training reliable predictors.
-Existing datasets are limited to six objects with mostly near-parabolic trajectories~\cite{NAE-iros2021}, while physics simulations diversify object shapes~\cite{Hu-iros2023} but fail to capture unsteady aerodynamic phenomena—such as lift variation, Magnus forces, and vortex shedding.
-Second, existing methods often fail to capture discriminative object-specific features from historical trajectories, particularly in the early stage, where trajectories appear similar across different objects.
-This limitation hinders the ability to differentiate between trajectories, leading to inaccurate predictions.
+Predicting the impact point of diverse in-flight objects poses two key challenges.
+First, there is no public dataset that captures complex aerodynamics across diverse objects, which is essential for training reliable predictors.
+Existing datasets are limited to six objects with mostly near-parabolic trajectories~\cite{NAE-iros2021}, while physics simulations diversify object shapes~\cite{Hu-iros2023} but fail to capture unsteady aerodynamic phenomena such as lift variation, Magnus forces, and vortex shedding.
+Second, existing methods often fail to learn object-dependent representations from short motion histories, particularly in the early stage where trajectories appear similar across different objects.
+This makes it difficult to distinguish trajectories, leading to inaccurate predictions.
 Moreover, predicting trajectories of unseen objects is particularly challenging: even when the dynamics are similar to those observed during training, such similarities are hard to identify from short early-stage trajectories.
-Therefore, it is crucial for training reliable predictors to construct a dataset that captures complex aerodynamics and a prediction method that enables accurate early-stage impact point prediction for diverse in-flight objects.
+Therefore, it is crucial to construct a dataset that captures complex aerodynamics and develop a prediction method that enables accurate early-stage impact point prediction for diverse in-flight objects.

 In this study, we first construct a real-world dataset that captures complex aerodynamic effects across diverse objects.
 The dataset comprises 2,000 measured trajectories from 20 objects (100 per object), which are further expanded to 8,000 trajectories through translational and rotational augmentation.
 This dataset provides the foundation for developing and evaluating our prediction method and contributes to advancing in-flight object catching under complex aerodynamics.